-Puerto Vallarta is the second-most visited tourist destination in Mexico, (only Cancun has more tourists), attracting millions of visiting tourists per year (3.5 million in 2011), and has served as a relaxing change and refuge for people looking for a place that is more than beautiful beaches, a place they can use as a reliable retirement location too, that's why it was voted the best place to retire in the world by the American Association of Retired Persons in 2010 read more.
+Puerto Vallarta is the second-most visited tourist destination in Mexico, (only Cancun has more tourists), attracting millions of visiting tourists per year (3.7 million in 2012 and 3.9 million in 2013), and has served as a relaxing change and refuge for people looking for a place that is more than beautiful beaches, a place they can use as a reliable retirement location too, that's why it was voted the best place to retire in the world by the American Association of Retired Persons in 2010 read more.

 This may be the reason why there is a considerable number of expatriates mostly from U.S.A., Canada, and some European citizens living permanently in the city, another attractive is Vallarta's great weather.

 slopes appear to literally rise from the sea and 100

 miles of mountain-ringed golden coastline hugs the stunningly